protickr/git-notebook/readme.md

 Restore a file/directory from earlier version/commit/branch and directly stage to Index.
 > `$ git reset --mixed <commit_hash> -- <pathspec/file/directory/.>`
 > `$ git reset --mixed <branch_name> -- <pathspec/file/directory/.>`
-> this command is a bit more powerful, procced with caution.
+> this command is a bit more powerful, proceed with caution.

 Remove chunk of change from staging area
 > `$ git reset -p`